-Appropriations Appropriations Expenses
+Appropriations Expenses ariance Positive

 Primary Government

+Enterprise Funds:

-Enterprise Funds: Airport Enterprise \$ 571,693 \$ 298,561 \$ 273,132
+Airport Enterprise \$ 571,693 \$ 298,561 \$ 273,132

 NOTE 4.
 CASH AND CASH EQUIVALENTS

 The County maintains a cash pool that is available for use by all funds except those whose cash and investments must be segregated due to bond covenants or other legal restrictions.